 Check move-in dates

 Find apartments with a move-in date of August 1st.
 Orientation begins Monday, August 12th, and classes begin Monday August 19th.
 Move in well beforehand to get settled.
 If you plan on petitioning for in-state tuition, move in according to NIU residency deadlines.
-For more information, visit www.niu.edu/regrec/residency/index.shtml.
+Visit the NIU website for more information.

 Familiarize yourself with a standard lease